-It was turned into liquid form from solidity (unfreeze).
-The second step was implementing the change which he explained by turning its shape into cone form (change).
-And the last step was freezing the liquid again to turn into ice (refreeze).
+Kurt Lewin used the same philosophy of ice to explain his change management model.
+The ice was turned into a liquid form from solidity (unfreeze).
+The second step is implementing the change which he explained by turning its shape into a conical form (change).
+And the last step is freezing the liquid again to turn it into ice (refreeze).

 Advantages of Lewin's Change Management Model